LukeBattle/Terapixel/README.txt

 -- located in "Terapixel\Terapixel Project"
 -- run application once project has been loaded

+Git Logs - entitled "[200725640]GitLogFile.txt
+-- located in the same directory as this README file

 This project rigorously evaluates the terapixel rendering process using cloud supercomputing.
 The data has been provided by Newcastle University in three csv files located in the data sub-directory.
 All files have been